 Focus group participants for the professional groups were recruited by Responsive Management in coordination with RBFF.
 To start, RBFF compiled the initial pool of potential participants from which Responsive Management then contacted and recruited individuals to take part in the groups.
 An initial email that included a detailed overview of the project and a link to an online scheduling tool was sent to potential participants; Responsive Management then determined the dates and times of each group based on the majority preference among individuals in each region.
-Each group's participants prior to the groups helped ensure their attendance, resulting in a high level of participation.
+Each group's participation target was approximately 5-7 people.
+Reminder emails and interaction with potential participants prior to the groups helped ensure their attendance, resulting in a high level of participation.
 The focus groups were conducted in March and April 2019.